Data Breach Policy

 Step 4: Prevent future data breaches

-- A post incident review of the process used for the data breach after it has been handled will be conducted and reported to the Breach Response Team with details of any recommendations.
+- A post incident review of the process used for the data breach after it has been handled will be conducted and reported to the Data Breach Response Team with details of any recommendations.

 Step 5: Record keeping requirements